Black Lives Matter: it’s time to do some of the work.

 First, some context: the upper echelons of organisations – regardless of sector and to a large extent, geography – are dominated by older white men.
 Further, there is overwhelming evidence indicating that this phenomenon is a result of discrimination.
 There’s also a truckload of evidence showing that diverse leadership significantly improves organisational performance.
 However, the lack of diversity at leadership levels is not just a business problem: it is a moral and legal one (Equality Act 2010), too.

-Leaders and managers – as if the above isn’t enough – much evidence suggests you have a special role to play in workplace inclusion Colleagues, you too: your support is critical to marginalised individuals according to research.
+Leaders and managers – as if the above isn’t enough – much evidence suggests that you have a special role to play in workplace inclusion.
+Colleagues, you too: your support is critical to marginalised individuals, according to Professor Michael West, who has written prolifically about compassionate and inclusive leadership.
 Examples of the kind of support required is outlined below.
-Most of it is a human to human thing, so mates, partners, this is transferable to you also.
+Most of it is a human to human thing, so mates, partners, this is transferable to you, also.

 i.
 Lean towards those staff who are different to you — even those you find ‘difficult’.
 We all gravitate toward those similar to us; be conscious of this as a manager.
 One aspect of this may be facilitating stretching opportunities for all those you manage.